atlisg/vegan-bot/pm.md

 * Make app for iOS
 * Make app for Android
 * Implement "Not Found" page
+* Make dark theme button
 * Import Google analytics
-* Deploy to server
 * Bot drawings for backgrounds
-* Change python scripts to scrapers when needed
+* Change python scripts to scrapers
+  * Vegan Sidekick for links to other questions
+  * But you kill ants for the formatting
+  * Vegan Nutritionista for the links
+  * VeganEasy for the links
+  * Vegan.com for the links
-  * Make sure all the answers are correct
+  * Viva for the links

 ### In Progress

-* Share on facebook and twitter and remove old share button.
+* Deploy to server
+  * Pick cloud service: Google Cloud?

 ### Done